Cladding spraying in Southampton

 - Fascias, soffits and flashings in coated metal

-Each substrate takes a different preparation routine and coating build-up, which is one of several reasons we will not quote from a photograph.
-What works on plastisol-coated steel is not what works on powder-coated aluminium, and the survey establishes which one is in front of us.
+Each substrate needs a different prep routine and coating build-up.
+That’s one of the main reasons we won’t quote from a photo.
+What works on plastisol-coated steel isn’t what works on powder-coated aluminium, and the survey tells us which one we’re looking at.

 What port-city weathering does to panels

-Buildings near the docks, along the waterfront estates and on the trading parks beside the motorway all face a salt-influenced climate.
-The usual results are a chalked, faded finish that sheds pigment when you rub it, rust creeping along cut edges and laps, and staining below fixings.
-None of these mean the cladding is finished; they mean the original coating is.
+Buildings near the docks, along the waterfront estates, and on the trading parks beside the motorway all have to deal with a salty climate.
+We usually see a chalked, faded finish that sheds pigment if you rub it, rust creeping along cut edges and laps, and staining below fixings.
+None of that means the cladding is finished, it just means the original coating is.

-Treated at this stage, the edges are prepared and sealed, the surface is cleaned back to a sound base, and a new coating system restores the protection the panels had on day one.
-Left for another few winters, the same defects start costing panels rather than paint.
+If we treat it at this stage, we’ll prep and seal the edges, clean the surface back to a sound base, and a new coating system restores the protection the panels had on day one.
+Leave it for another few winters, and those same defects will start costing you panels, not just paint.

 A survey first, then a price

-Our surveyor inspects the panels, checks coating adhesion, maps any corrosion, and looks over fixings, gutters and sealant lines while there.
-You receive a written scope explaining what needs repairing, what needs preparing and which coating system we recommend, with the reasoning included.
-Surveys run across Southampton and the surrounding area, including Eastleigh, Winchester, Portsmouth and Fareham.
+Our surveyor will inspect the panels, check how well the old coating is sticking, map any corrosion, and look over your fixings, gutters and sealant lines while they’re there.
+You’ll get a written scope explaining what needs repairing, what needs preparing, and which coating system we recommend.
+We’ll tell you why, too.
+We run surveys across Southampton and the surrounding area, including Eastleigh, Winchester, Portsmouth and Fareham.

-Because the price comes after the inspection, it reflects the building as it actually stands.
-There is no padding to cover unknowns, and no awkward conversation halfway through the programme when an assumption turns out to be wrong.
+Because we price after the inspection, the quote reflects the building exactly as it stands.
+No padding to cover unknowns, no awkward conversations halfway through the job because an assumption was wrong.

-Access and sequencing are settled at the same visit.
-Most elevations are reached from powered access platforms or towers, and on busy sites the work is phased so that loading bays, yard circulation and customer entrances stay open.
-If your operation runs around vehicle movements, as plenty do in this part of Hampshire, the programme is written around them rather than the other way round.
+We’ll sort out access and sequencing at the same visit.
+Most elevations need powered access platforms or towers.
+On busy sites, we phase the work so that loading bays, yard circulation, and customer entrances all stay open.
+If your operation runs around vehicle movements, as plenty do in this part of Hampshire, we’ll write our programme around yours, not the other way round.

 When we will tell you not to coat

 Spraying is refurbishment, not resurrection.
-Perforated sheets, delaminating composite panels, wet insulation cores and widespread fixing failure all sit beyond what any coating can fix, and a survey that finds them should say so plainly.
+If you’ve got perforated sheets, delaminating composite panels, wet insulation cores, or widespread fixing failure, that’s all beyond what any coating can fix.
+A survey that finds them should say so plainly.
 Ours does.
-Where defects are localised, the honest answer is often a handful of replacement panels followed by a full respray, and we will set that route out rather than coat over a problem and hope.
+Where defects are localised, the honest answer is often a handful of replacement panels followed by a full respray.
+We’ll lay out that route rather than coat over a problem and just hope for the best.

-That candour is the whole point of surveying first.
-When we do recommend spraying your building, the recommendation rests on inspected evidence, not optimism.
-If your Southampton premises need a refreshed finish, a colour change or simply a straight answer on whether the cladding is worth coating, the survey is where to start.
+That honesty is the whole point of surveying first.
+If we do recommend spraying your building, it’s because we’ve got inspected evidence, not just optimism.
+If your Southampton premises need a refreshed finish, a colour change, or simply a straight answer on whether the cladding is worth coating, the survey is where you start.